Photon616/Sweet-potaOS-story/README.md

-texts for story and description etc for World of Akia
+text dataset for story, description, and etc for The World of Akia

-this is so friggin hard
+god this is so friggin hard

 Sweet PotatOS story & descriptions © 2024 by Lee Sol is licensed under CC BY-NC-SA 4.0